Campbell Copelin

-Campbell Copelin (1901–1988) was an English actor, who moved to Australia in the 1920s and worked extensively in film, theatre, radio and television.
+Campbell Copelin (15 March 1901 – 3 August 1988) was an English actor, who moved to Australia in the 1920s and worked extensively in film, theatre, radio and television.
 He had a notable association with J.C.
 Williamson Ltd and frequently collaborated with F. W. Thring and Frank Harvey.
 He often played villains.

+In the early 1930s he appeared in a number of Australian talking films, mostly as a villain but occasionally as a heroic lead.
+Filmink called him "a sort of Antipodean George Sanders."

+He returned to England and worked for some time in Hollywood.
+He went back to Australia in the 1950s and appeared in some early television plays.

 Biography

-He served in the Army, then emigrated to Australia.
+Copelin served in the Army, then emigrated to Australia.
 He worked on the land, then as a commercial artist before deciding to become an actor.

+Copelin fell ill shortly before making Lovers and Luggers.

+He moved to London in the late 1930s.
+After the war he returned to Australia, and worked regularly on stage and appeared in many early Australian television plays.